-SPAGHETTI LOVE - Hard facts about the long pasta
+Spaghetti love: Hard facts about the long noodle

 The most popular pasta in the world.
-Whether in tomato sauce, all vongole or simply with butter and parsley , a round of spaghetti always goes.
-And when you splash some sauce on your chin, that's a good time to distract with a load of spaghetti knowledge....
+Whether in tomato sauce, all vongole or simply with butter and parsley, a round of spaghetti always works.
+And if you splash some sauce on your chin, that's a good time to distract yourself with a load of spaghetti knowledge.
+Our TOP 4 about spaghetti:

 Top 1: The McDonald's flop - the McSpaghetti